UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 4  Sep-12-2019 17:28  Afternoon Ride  Ride  1891     12.48  Tired by the end of the week.
 ```

-And what happens now when we filter on rain on our new
-`stripped_cycling` dataframe:

 ``` python
 stripped_cycling[stripped_cycling['Comments'] == 'Rain']
 ```